c-blake/bu/doc/mk1.md

 [^2]: To be fair, Nim does not support VMS or Amiga or whatever 1980s stuff.

+[^3]: As written this will not "just work" unless a directory structure already exists.
+At the start of the command you can put `[ -e %o ] || { mkdir -p %o && rmdir %o; }; `.
+For robust cleanup after failure you might want an `|| rm -f
+%o` at the end.
+I wanted to keep the example simple.

+I also discovered bugs in 3 different shells using the `| sh -x` form (but *not* saving to a temp script or running via `*sh -c`) which is why I think it's a shell bug.
+So, either that temp script or `| stripe 1` may be more reliable.

-[^3]: There are surely other approaches to my addprefix-addsuffix idea, such as generating the whole file like build.ninja requires.
+[^4]: There are surely other approaches to my addprefix-addsuffix idea, such as generating the whole file like build.ninja requires.
 Have at it, `make` fans! :)